adamcq/adamcq/README.md

 <h1 align="center">Hello, I'm Adam</h1>

-<h3 align="center">I'm a first year master's student stuyding Computer Science at EPFL in Lausanne, Switzerland.</h3>
+<h3 align="center">I'm a first year master's student in Computer Science, specializing in Data Analysis at EPFL in Lausanne, Switzerland.</h3>

+👯 I am looking for a master's thesis in the industry.
+I would be eager to collaborate on the implementation of any Database Management System / Query Optimizer or other projects at the intersection of Data Science and Systems Engineering.

 Check out my LinkedIn profile:
 <div id="badges">